miletovaa/metabolomics_lab_sop/README.md

 In order to run Jupyter Notebook open the needed .ipynb file using VSCode Explorer — it will be located in the `notebooks/` folder.

-Click "Select Kernel" in the top right corner.
+Click `Select Kernel` in the top right corner.

 ![Select Kernel](img/select-kernel.jpg)

-Choose "Python Environments..." and then the environment that you [just created](#2-setup-the-environment).
+Choose `Python Environments...` and then the environment that you [just created](#3-setup-the-environment).

 ![Choose environment](img/choose-env.jpg)

-Now you can execute all the cells by clicking "Run All" all just one certain cell by clicking "Execute Cell" from the left of the cell.
+Now you can execute all the cells by clicking `Run All` or just one certain cell by clicking `Execute Cell` from the left of the cell.

 ![Run Python File](img/run-ipynb.jpg)